-There are plenty of advantages of speech recognition software, and they just keep growing every day.
-This revolution is not going away.
+There are plenty of advantages of speech recognition vs transcription services, and they just keep growing every day.
+This revolutionary technology is not going away.

-With speech recognition software, a person confined to his own typing or handwriting can now transcribe his voice with relative ease and high accuracy, making the technology extremely viable for businesses.
-Law firms and medical offices are using it in place of traditional transcription services, effectively removing a middleman and streamlining their process.
-Discover the many advantages of voice recognition below.
+With speech recognition software, you are 100% in charge.
+Using just your voice with relative ease results in excellent accuracy, making the technology extremely viable for multiple industries.
+More specifically, lawyers and medical professionals are using it in place of traditional transcription services.
+This effectively removes a middleman and streamlines the documentation process.

-In the medical industry, speech recognition software is currently experiencing a huge rise in sales.
+In the medical industry, the implementation of speech recognition software is currently experiencing a huge rise in sales.

-As developers such as Nuance create specialized medical speech recognition software, they are able to make it 99 percent accurate within the confines of the profession by including “medical vocabularies covering more than 90 medical specialty and subspecialty vocabularies.”
+Developers such as Nuance create specialized medical speech recognition software like Dragon Medical.
+Today, we are seeing 99% accuracy rates within the confines of the profession.
+This is completed by including medical vocabularies covering many medical specialty and sub-specialty terms.

-This whole issue of an intermediary step, of having to wait for someone to take the recorded information and write it out, is a big reason why such software is useful: the turnaround time happens in an instant.
+This whole issue of an intermediary step, of having to wait for someone to take the recorded information and type it out.
+This is a big reason why such software is useful.
+The turnaround time happens in an instant.